VirajYParikh/ADD-ADHD-CounterStress-HealthcareApplication/README.md

 - Siqing Tao
 - Chengxi Li

 Please Note: Due to confidentiality clauses we are not able to publish the entire working code on GitHub.
-However, this ReadMe.md will give you a gist of the product we are working on and the functionalities we have worked on.
+However, this ReadMe.md will give you a gist of the product and the functionalities we have worked on.

 ## Introduction: